FrancisDeh/gij-flutter-todo-app/README.md

 # Todo App

-A sample to do app build during GIJ's tech month.
+A sample to do app built for GIJ's tech month.

 ## Getting Started

 > Screenshots of the projects are in the screenshots folder

 > Presentation slides are in slides folder - ppt and pdf

 ## Project Setup